 Reward your most loyal customers

-Capitalize on the holiday spirit
+Send Thanksgiving emails that capitalize on the holiday spirit

 Why not use your Thanksgiving email as a chance to send a special welcome to your newest subscribers?
 Let them know that even though you haven’t known each other for long, you’re happy they’ve decided to join your list.
 You could send them a personalized message from a leader in your company or just a friendly picture of your team with a nice note.
-This is a great way to start building your relationship with your new customers and to give them more insight into your brand’s personality.
+This is a great way to start building your relationship with your new customers and give them more insight into your brand’s personality.

 You can also use the holiday to send a reactivation email to your old contacts that haven’t been active for a while.
 You can always remind them that despite drifting apart, you’re thankful for them.
 Since consumers expect to receive more emails around the holidays, you might just reignite that old flame with the ones that got away.